vyas-shubham/TraceableRobotModels/ETS-VII/README.md

 - The inertial parameters were taken from the following paper: K. Yoshida and S. Abiko, “Inertia parameter identification for a free-flying space robot,” AIAA Guid.
 Navig.
 Control Conf.
 Exhib., no. August, pp. 1–8, 2002.

-Since, the inertial parameter estimation paper does not mention the location of CoM of the link, these were taken from the ETS-VII example files of the "Basic Muiltibody Simulator Derived" made by Dr. Dimitar Dimitrov.
-This can be found at: https://github.com/drdv/bmsd.
+The inertial parameter estimation paper does not mention the location of the inertial frame in which the inertia tensor is represented in.
+For the Spacecraft base, this is taken as the center of mass/center.
+For the link in the manipulator arm, the inertia tensors are given with respect to the link frames.